MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Machine Learning role-based access roles

 Like in the basic architecture, the system automatically creates role assignments for the system-assigned managed identities.
 Because the system doesn't know what features of the hub and projects you may use, it create role assignments support all of the potential features.
-Note that the automatically created role assignments may over provision privileges.
-An example is the 'Contributor' role assigned to the hub for the Container Registry, where it only likely requires 'Reader'.
+The automatically created role assignments may over provision privileges.
+An example is the 'Contributor' role assigned to the hub for the Container Registry, where it only likely requires 'Reader.'
 If you need to limit permissions to least privilege, you should use user-assigned identities and create the role assignments yourself.

-Because of the maintenance burdon of managing all the required assignments, this architecture favors operational excellence over least privilege role assignments.
-Note that you will have to make all the assignments listed in the table.
+Because of the maintenance burden of managing all the required assignments, this architecture favors operational excellence over least privilege role assignments.
+Note that you have to make all the assignments listed in the table.

 | Managed identity | Scope | Role assignments |
 | --- | --- | --- |